 Muso Soseki is responsible for some of the oldest rock gardens and he helped to popularise this particular landscaping technique.
 He is responsible for building a Zen monastery in 1334 and with this temple, he built Zen gardens.
-It was at this temple that the three rock island was first used, which has become a very popular design technique used in Zen gardens.
+It was at this temple that the three rock island was first used, which has become a very popular design technique used in Japanese gardens.

-During this period, Zen gardens were designed only with rock and sand and used to mimic other elements of nature such as water and mountains.
-Zen monks would draw patterns in the sand to mimic water and rocks placed in a way to represent hills and mountains.
+During this period, Zen gardens were designed only with rock and sand or gravel and used to mimic other elements of nature such as water and mountains.
+Zen monks would draw patterns in the gravel to mimic water and rocks placed in a way to represent hills and mountains.
 This became the basis for Zen gardens going forward, and new landscapes are an ongoing part of this legacy.

 New elements have been added to dry landscaping over the years as the rock gardens are born from the distinctive imaginations of the gardeners.
 Things like bridges, lanterns, and moss are among the new items that you can find in more modern gardens.
 But even gardens designed today draw inspiration from the ancient prototypes designed by Muso Soseki.